G-Siu/Personal-Projects/J's DnD Seshes/README.md

 ### Session 7.5 - The Dancing Horse Mini-Chapter.
 <div style="text-align: justify">
-    The party arrived in Nowhere.
+The Crossed Swords arrived in Nowhere.
 Renfri excused herself saying that there was someone she needed to check in on and that the party should explore the village for a bit.
 Pip went into the market and brought apples back for the horses.
 She tried learning how to juggle and taught Beauty and Blitz to approach her on command and taught Beauty how to ride in a circle with her standing on her back.
 Along with Jessy, they devised a spectacular performance for the village.

 Lia took Blitz into the market to have a look around.
 Suddenly everyone's attention is drawn to the bridge where Pip and Jessy ride up the market street.
 Jessy falls into the fountain in the village square whilst Pip rides beauty around it.
 They dazzle the crowd earning 123 copper coins which Lia collects.
 Lia and Blitz start hyping up the crowd and Pip and Jessy perform another routine to more rapturous applause, earning 86 more copper.
 Kids in the village pet the horses and follow them back to the field.

 Lia, Pip and Jessy go into the tavern to spend their copper, drink mead and play two truths, one lie.
 Jessy: I am blond (lie), I can play all instruments (true - badly), I slept with Adran (true).
 Lia - I am a trained hairdresser (true), I have some skill in mechanics (true), I partake in my dad's dodgy business (lie).
 Pip - I do not have blue skin (lie), my family are all tatoo artists (true), I have a brother who is kinda like a dog (true).
 They notice that the town is mainly made up of humans though there are 3 half-elves keeping to themselves at the back of the tavern.
 When they ask the barman about this he reveals that there has been tensions between the elves and people in the village.
 He says he can't stand elven kind and preferred the music of the group's performance to the singing of the elves the previous night.
 Pip, Lia and Jessy start to feel very uncomfortable and take their mead to go.

 Back at the cart, Jessy and Lia read.
 Jessy learns more about uncommon undead, including Liths, and Lia learns about the monsters of the plains.
 Pip starts drawing the party's adventures so far on the cart.
 She also notices that a few scales on her armour have been moved.
 Jessy uses the spell Detect Magic to try to see if there is someone there.
 The spell only picks up the magical aura on Pip's cloak of Elvenkind and Jessy's necklace.
 This is news to Jessy.
 Jessy sends Renfri a magical scroll to say they are chilling at the cart and will wait for her to return.
 </div>